KOALA: A Kalman Optimization Algorithm with Loss Adaptivity

-If we directly apply the equations in Table~\ref{t:kalmanfilter} to our equations~\eqref{eq:vanilla_states} and \eqref{eq:vanilla_measurements}, we would immediately find that the posterior covariance $P$ is an $n\times n$ matrix, which would be too large to store and update for $n$ values used in practice.
-Hence, we approximate $P$ as a scaled identity matrix.
-Since the update equation for the posterior covariance requires the computation of $K H_k = P_k H_k^\top H_k S^{-1}$, we need to approximate $H_k^\top H_k$ also with a scaled identity matrix.
+If we directly apply the equations in Table~\ref{t:kalmanfilter} to our equations~\eqref{eq:vanilla_states} and \eqref{eq:vanilla_measurements}, we would immediately find that the posterior covariance $P_k$ is an $n\times n$ matrix, which would be too large to store and update for $n$ values used in practice.
+Hence, we approximate $P_k$ as a scaled identity matrix.
+Since the update equation for the posterior covariance requires the computation of $K_k H_k = P_k H_k^\top H_k S_k^{-1}$, we need to approximate $H_k^\top H_k$ also with a scaled identity matrix.
 We do this by using its largest eigenvalue, \ie,

 where $I_{n\times n}$ denotes the $n\times n$ identity matrix.
-Because we work with a scalar loss $L_{S_k}$, the innovation covariance $S$ is a scalar and thus it can be easily inverted.
-We call this first parameter estimation method the \emph{Vanilla Kalman} algorithm, and summarize it in Algorithm~\ref{alg:vanillakalman}.
+Because we work with a scalar loss $\hat L_{k}$, the innovation covariance $S_k$ is a scalar and thus it can be easily inverted.
+The general framework introduced so far is very flexible and allows several extensions.
+The parameter estimation method obtained from equations~\eqref{eq:vanilla_states} and \eqref{eq:vanilla_measurements} is a special case of KOALA that we call \emph{KOALA-V} (Vanilla), and summarize in Algorithm~\ref{alg:vanillakalman}.

-The update in eq.~\eqref{eq:vanillakalman_update} is quite similar to the SGD update~\eqref{eq:sgd}, where the learning rate $\eta$ depends on $\hat P_k$, $L_{S_k}(\hat x_k)-L_\text{min}$, $\nabla L_{S_k}(\hat x_k)$ and $R$.
-Thus, the learning rate in Vanilla Kalman automatically adapts over time to the current loss value, its gradient and estimation of the parameters, while in SGD it must be manually tuned.
+Notice that the update in eq.~\eqref{eq:vanillakalman_update} is quite similar to the SGD update~\eqref{eq:sgd}, where the learning rate $\eta$ depends on $\hat P_k$, $\hat L_{k}(\hat x_k)-\hat L^\text{target}_{k}$, $\nabla \hat L_{k}(\hat x_k)$ and $R$.
+Thus, the learning rate in KOALA-V automatically adapts over time to the current loss value, its gradient and estimation of the parameters, while in SGD it must be manually tuned.